-Yes, agricultural gaming is a thing.
+Yes, sim-based agricultural video gaming is a thing.
 In fact, it's sort of a big deal.
-The genre leader—Giants Software’s aptly-titled Farming Simulator—recently sold over a million units across multiple platforms (Steam, PS4, Xbox One) within a month of its release.
+The genre leader—Giants Software’s aptly-titled Farming Simulator—recently sold over a million units across multiple platforms (Steam, PS4, Xbox One) within a month of release.
 Not to be confused with the Zynga’s cartoonish mega-hit FarmVille, Farming Simulator is a glamor-less and rather complicated resource management experience.
-The learning curve is high and your standard "videogame action" is literally non-existent.
+The learning curve is high and your standard "video game action" is literally non-existent.
 None the less, the FS series has been successful enough to inspire its share of clones, including Real Farm, Pure Farming, Farm Manager, Cattle and Crops, Farm Expert, and the particularly cringe-worthy Professional Farmer.

 Let’s discuss the farming first, as it is obviously the core of the FS experience.
 As a burgeoning farmer, it is your basic responsibility to cultivate and harvest your crops on a routine basis.
 You sell your harvest for profit and the cycle begins anew.
 From there, things become much more complicated.
 You’ll need to know what types of crops you’ll want to sow, when the soil requires plowing, when to lime and weed your fields, where to store your harvest and when to sell it for maximum profit.
 The amount of tasks thrown your way—not to mention choosing the appropriate equipment to complete these tasks—can be daunting at first.
 Thankfully there are several in-game tutorials that should be completed before proceeding, especially if you don’t know seed from slurry.
 Once you settle into your rural groove and find your way around the map, there comes that delightfully satisfying rhythm that only the best of management sims can provide.
-Make no mistake: If you’ve ever considered playing a farming game, Farming Simulator is the one you’ll want to play.
+Make no mistake: If you’ve ever considered playing a video game about farming, Farming Simulator is the one you’ll want to play.

 Crop raising isn’t the extent of your responsibilities, there’s animal husbandry as well.
 Cows, chickens, sheep and pigs are all a part of the process, adding another layer of depth and complexity to farm management.
 Raising animals produces salable product as well as the fertilizer required to nourish your crops, making this an important piece of the puzzle.
 For all of you aspiring lumberjacks out there, forestry is also an option.
 Every new facet of the farming experience requires an equally new piece of equipment, which you’ll have to either buy or lease from the local dealer then learn how to implement and maintain.
 There are several dozen licensed equipment manufacturers in the game (the lucrative John Deere license was added in FS 19) as well as hundreds of tools, vehicles and upgrades to choose from.
 Need a bigger engine for your tractor, or a bigger silo to store grain?
 Not a problem.
 How about a spray washer to keep your equipment clean?
 Again, not a problem.
 As things progress, you’ll eventually find yourself so busy that you’ll need to hire workers to aid you with your daily tasks and commandeer freight trains to transport your goods.
 You can even terraform and landscape the terrain to suit your needs.
 Indeed, this agri-sim is brimming with options.